doka/ckedit/README.txt

 3. the drupal-org.make downloads wysiwyg, icme and icme_wysiwyg modules
    (/profiles/ckedit/modules/) as well as the features, strongarm and ctools modules

-4. the ckedit.install covers topics where feature is not yet working
+4. the ckedit.install covers topics where feature is not yet working.
+   - it is an extension of standard.profile of Drupal.
    - adds a new text format (/admin/config/content/formats) called CKEditor
    - creates a new role and permissions for wysiwyg features (/admin/people/permissions)
    - configures the CKEditor buttons and other feature (/config/content/wysiwyg)